simeononsecurity/simeononsecurity.ch/content/articles/mastering-windows-server-security-hardening/index.en.md

 Keeping the server up to date with the latest security updates and patches is crucial to address known vulnerabilities.
 Organizations should establish a regular **patch management process** to ensure timely application of updates.

-Regularly updating and patching your Windows Server is not only important for addressing known vulnerabilities, but it also helps to **improve the overall performance and stability** of the server.
+Regularly updating and patching your Windows Server isn't only important for addressing known vulnerabilities, but it also helps to **improve the overall performance and stability** of the server.
 By applying the latest security updates, you can ensure that your server is equipped with the necessary defenses against emerging threats.

 In addition to applying updates, organizations should also consider using a **vulnerability management tool** to scan the server for any potential vulnerabilities.
 This can help **identify any weaknesses or misconfigurations** that may exist and provide recommendations for remediation.